hugsy/gef/docs/api.md

 ```

 It can even be included in the same file as a Command.
 Now on each break you will notice a new pane near the bottom of the context.
-This order
+The order
 can be modified in the gef context config.

 ### Context Pane API ###